- Azure DevOps Tools

 - Next steps

-Since the main function of DevOps is to define development processes and software releases, it is important to optimize and automate the development life cycle wherever possible to make production more efficient.
+Since the main function of DevOps is to define development processes and software releases, it is important to optimise and automate the development life cycle wherever possible to make production more efficient.

-Amazon Web Services (AWS) and Microsoft Azure offer developers vital tools to maximize your DevOps environment.
+Amazon Web Services (AWS) and Microsoft Azure offer developers vital tools to maximise your DevOps environment.
 But which is best for your private, public, or hybrid cloud environment?
-We break down each vendor’s DevOps tools to help you make an informed decision and maximize your build time.
+We break down each vendor’s DevOps tools to help you make an informed decision and maximise your build time.

 Azure DevOps Tools

 A cloud platform by Microsoft, Azure comes loaded with an arsenal of tools to automate rapid software development life cycles and build CI/CD pipelines.

 Enables different teams to create, host, and share packages such as Maven, Gradle, npm, Python, and NuGet from public and private repositories.
 Azure Artefacts requires only minimal configuration and management of shared packages to your current CI/CD pipeline.

 Allows teams to manage and host repositories by offering better collaboration.
 This ensures that each change is tested, tracked, and merged before being released to the production environment.